Policies and Procedures

 Staff/ family records are stored securely, permission must be sought to access files,

-A breach of confidentiality will be dealt with seriously and in lines with our disciplinary procedures.
+A breach of confidentiality will be dealt with seriously and in line with our disciplinary procedures.

 The nursery fully complies with the Data Protection Regulations GDPR, under these regulations will ensure that we act in a fair and lawful manner, information will only be used for the purpose for which it was gained; and only when necessary.